 This is an important step in clarifying for yourself and others the end goal of the change.

 Earlier I said it’s easy to implement changes in the wrong way, but it’s also easy to implement wrong changes.
 Change for change's sake, or to “see if something works better” (i.e. a guinea pig), is usually a really bad idea.

 Part of this step is tied very closely to keeping changes small.

 Big changes tend to address general problems, and relevant goals are quickly swallowed into the effort of simply implementing the change.

 Seeing how effective a change is with your workers requires a bit of detective work: namely, following up.

 Forcing a change is probably not a good idea.
 A better idea would be – if workers don’t like particular aspects of the change:

 - Make modifications where able

-Furthermore, keeping tabs is an excellent way for further engagement and involvement, which are key areas to reduce resistance to change.
+Furthermore, keeping tabs is an excellent way to further engagement and involvement, which are key areas to reduce resistance to change.